-Test Environment

-For our tests, we deployed a four server software-defined data center (SDDC) from our VMware Cloud on AWS portal.

-The servers of the SDDC used Intel Xeon E5 2686 v4 processors running at 2.30 GHz with 512 GB of RAM.
-Each processor had 18 cores and 36 logical threads with hyperthreading enabled (Figure 1).
+Test Environment For our tests, we deployed a three-server software-defined data center (SDDC) from our VMware Cloud on AWS portal.
+The servers of the SDDC used Intel Xeon E5 2686 v4 processors with 18 cores running at 2.30 GHz with 512 GB of RAM (figure 1).